FlukeAndFeather/EDS214-Watershed-Project/self-assessment.md

 # Document

 ### [Not yet] The repo has a README that explains where to find (1) data, (2) analysis script, (3) supporting code, and (4) outputs.
-I have drafted the content of REAME but it needs to be revised.
+I have drafted the content of README but it needs to be revised.

 ### [Not yet] The README includes a flowchart and text explaining how the analysis works.
 I haven't completed this part.
 I am working on it.